 (1) All courts shall take judicial notice of the signature of a person who is, or has been, the Minister or a delegate of the Minister and of the fact that that person is, or has been, the Minister or a delegate of the Minister.

-(2) In this section, “court” includes all persons authorised by the law of the State or by consent of parties to receive evidence.
+(2) In this section, court includes all persons authorised by the law of the State or by consent of parties to receive evidence.

 127. Service of documents